 Finding the Best Grill for You

-If you’re in the market for a new grill, one of the first questions you’ll need to make is whether to choose charcoal or gas.
+If you’re in the market for a new grill, one of the first questions you’ll need to answer is whether to choose charcoal or gas.
 In fact, we’re often asked, “Is gas or charcoal better for grilling?”
 However, there’s a third option you’ll want to consider, as well: pellet grills.
+For a breakdown of what a pellet grill is and how it works, click here.

 While technically still a charcoal grill in that it uses wood for fuel, pellet grills are worth mentioning on their own thanks to several unique advantages they have over conventional charcoal.
 Think one of these units may be right for you?
 Read on to learn more.